-Saeed wrote this case analysis as marketing course practice.
+Saeed wrote this case analysis as a marketing course practice.
 The author does not intend to illustrate either effective or ineffective handling of a managerial situation.

 Jill’s table is a small business located in London Ontario focused on kitchenware and specialty food.
 During the years, Jill Wilcox, the owner of the Jill’s Table has been known as a food expert.
 Also the store has established a brick-and-mortar environment providing its customers unique and face to face experience.
 Some customers made Jill’s Table a frequent destination.
 Jill has to decide whether she should invest on online store or not and if they choose to provide online shopping what kind of strategy she should choose?